Free welding machine inspection checklist

 What to include in a welding machine inspection checklist

-Our free welding machine inspection checklist includes:
+This welding machine inspection checklist covers 8 key areas:

 - Machine details: date, machine ID, type (MIG/TIG/stick), location, inspector name.